Image Source: South Australian Tourism Commission

 Adelaide experiences mild winters and a warm, dry summer.
 It has an average maximum temperature of 29°C in summer and 15 – 16°C in winter.
 Plan ahead with our information on temperature and rainfall.
 See more detailed info here.

 All year-round there are lots of great events happening in Adelaide and South Australia, from music gigs and concerts to sports events, festivals, feasts, markets, theatre shows and exhibitions.
 Early in the year things kick off with The Tour Down Under.
-‘Mad March’ is particularly busy with The Adelaide Fringe, The Adelaide Festival, WOMAD and The Clipsal 500 all happening across a six week period!
+‘Mad March’ is particularly busy with The Adelaide Fringe Festival, The Adelaide Festival, WOMAD and The SuperLoop 500 all happening across a six week period!
 You can expect plenty of things happening in the regions too but make sure to check out Whats On In Adelaide for a guide to major events and Glam Adelaide Guides for all that’s on!

 Good to know